monsoonmaelstrom/book2/book2.md

 “Fucking bitch,” I manage to bite out.

-“Yeah, he needed a break, but she wouldn’t call time, and he wasn’t about to stop before then and make it worse,” Alex supplies.
+“Yeah, he needed a break, but she wouldn’t call time, and he wasn’t about to stop before then and make it worse,” Alex continues.

 I nod.
 “He made the smart choice.”

 “*That* was smart?”
-Liam asks.
+Liam questions with a hint of disbelief.

 “Yes,” Alex and I both say simultaneously.

 “All of our blood remains inside our bodies.
 It could have been worse,” I tell him.
 “Gods, I hate her,” I mutter.

-“Come on,” Liam says to Alex.
+“Come on,” Liam tells Alex.
 “I’ll help you get him to your room.”

 Alex nods and they lift Davy together, moving ahead of the rest of us.